DS4PS/data-driven-management-textbook/_posts/2019-01-25-ch10-data-quality.md

 ### Discussion Questions
 Does the potential value of big data (social media/crowds sourcing) in crisis situations outweigh the potential false data and misuse of emergency response in crisis situations?

-Does the variability of usable information (0.001% to 65%) cause you limit your expectations for the viability of crowd sourced data?
+Does the variability of usable information (0.001% to 65%) cause you to limit your expectations for the viability of crowd sourced data?

 ## References